 Establishing a consistent lawn care routine is crucial, especially when it comes to weed removal.
 Sometimes this task can seem overwhelming, so we recommend splitting weed removal into parts when you’re first starting and have a lot of weeds to remove.
 Once you remove weeds, the job is never fully completed.
 Consider adding weed removal as a consistent part of your routine to prevent weed overgrowth.

-If weeds are popping up in landscaping or gardening beds, mulch provides an excellent barrier in preventing weeds.
+If weeds are popping up in landscaping or gardening beds, mulch provides an excellent weed-preventing barrier.
 Remember to first remove any existing weeds before laying new mulch.
 A thick layer of mulch will help smother new weed plants before they come to the surface of your garden beds.

 Apply these weed removal tips to any kind of weeds you are experiencing.
 If you’re working with more than dandelions, white clovers, or crabgrass, these weed removal tips will get you on your way to a healthier lawn.

-Follow these steps after weed removal to prevent the growth and spread of dandelion, white clovers, crabgrass, and other types of weeds.
+Follow these steps to prevent the growth and spread of dandelion, white clovers, crabgrass, and other types of weeds.

 Aside from being a tremendous post-weed removal lawn care tip, fertilization is also beneficial for the prevention of weeds.
 Be sure not to over-fertilize your lawn, or you could be doing more harm than good.